kubernetes/kubernetes/docs/getting-started-guides/docker-multinode.md

 `Worker done!`

-See [here](docker-multinode/worker.md) for detailed instructions explaination.
+See [here](docker-multinode/worker.md) for detailed instructions explanation.

 ## Testing your cluster